How to Prepare for Clearing and Adjustment 2021

 2. Research universities and courses before you get your results

-Universities started to publish their Clearing vacancies from 6 July in 2020 (although some get published later).
+Universities publish their Clearing vacancies from 5 July in 2021 (although some get published later).

 This means you probably have more than a month to research universities and courses based on the different exam results you wrote down in the previous step.

 To help you in your research, we've created a free Clearing help sheet (PDF) for you to download and fill out.